 - Lemon: You will need both the zest and juice of a fresh lemon.
 Be sure to zest the lemon before slicing and juicing the lemon, as it is next to impossible to zest a lemon after it is sliced open.

 - Crushed Red Pepper Flakes: The red pepper flakes will add a subtle layer of heat to the sauce and help wake up the palate.
-Feel free to reduce or omit to control the level of heat if needed.

 - Parsley: The parsley adds a nice fresh, herby flavor to the dish, but it can be omitted if desired.